moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 ### Employment Contracts

-GitLab’s Team Member contract templates, including for Spain, [are listed here](https://internal.gitlab.com/handbook/people-group/people-operations/people-connect/employment_contracts/#spain) _for reference only_ and are viewable by *anyone in GitLab* (they are internal only).
+GitLab’s Team Member contract templates, including for [Spain](https://internal.gitlab.com/handbook/people-group/people-operations/people-connect/employment_contracts/#spain) are listed for reference only and are viewable by **anyone in GitLab** (they are internal only).
 The DRI for all GitLab Team Member contracts is the People Connect Team.
 Any changes to any contracts should be requested through People Connect and will require approval from our Senior Director of Legal, Employment.

 Contract copies are lodged with the Spanish Labour Inspectorate by the payroll provider (Papaya) as required.
 Contact nonuspayroll@gitlab.com if you have any queries.